Family first: a ramble about my social media use

 Social media is tricky for me

-Social media and I have a toxic relationship, more often than not.
+Social media and I have an iffy relationship, more often than not.
 One minute, I'm doing stuff for "work," and then 30 minutes go by, and I realize that the first post I saw pulled me in, and I went down a rabbit hole.

 Or, I get information overload, and instead of getting things done, I research endlessly.
 I think I'm being productive, but then days later, I haven't acted on the inspiration.
 I don't take the necessary action to make the change.